maduhu/gbif-dataportal-1/gbif-portal2/README.txt

 == Freemarker vs struts tags
 Freemarker has support for iterating lists, displaying properties, including other templates, macro's, and so on.
 There is a small performance cost when using the struts tags instead of the Freemarker equivalent (eg. <s:property value="foo"/> should be replaced by ${foo}), so use as much of native freemarker as you can!

+=== Freemarker Tips:
+Common pitfalls with freemarker are:

+You need to handle null value explicitly.
+If nulls are encountered in places you render the variable, an exception will occurr.
+You need to explicitly tell freemarker what to do with nulls.
+The default operator (!) can be used or ?? to test for not null.
+To also test for empty string use ?has_content.
+Example ${dataset.title!"No title given"}

+Freemarker renders non strings for humans by default based on the current locale.
+You can instruct freemarker to use different renderings.
+This is very important for numbers as parameters, as you will be surprised with commas otherwise.
+Render numbers for "computers" is done with ?c, e.g. ${u.taxonID?c}.
+Booleans also require special attention.
+To render simple true/false strings use ?string, e.g. ${u.isSynonym?string}, you can also specify the strings to be used.

 == Sitemesh
 version3 is still in alpha and caused some NIO blocking with Jetty & Tomcat 7 and above in my tests.
 The struts2 plugin for sitemesh also does not work with sitemesh3 and still waits to be rewritten.